Icyviolet23/Icyviolet23/README.md

 ## About Me

 Hi!
-I'm Tze Hng, currently a Computer Science undergraduate @ Carnegie Mellon University and I interned at Amazon working on FireTV's front-end over the summer!
+I'm Tze Hng, currently a Computer Science undergraduate @ Carnegie Mellon University and I interned at Amazon as well as Citadel Securities!
 I am passionate about technology and quantitative finance and I enjoy building cool applications!

 - 🌱 I’m currently learning **C++, Distributed Systems, React**
 - 🔭 I’m currently studying as a **Junior @ CMU**